 Dr. Scott Bautch, a Wisconsin-based chiropractor who’s currently the president of the American Chiropractic Association’s Council on Occupational Health, likes the chairs from Humanscale, a New York City–based company that designs chairs with the “minimum amount of levers and the maximum amount of adaptability for the person sitting in it,” he says.
-Its Freedom Office Chair uses what’s called a “self-adjusting recline” that allows you to change the chair’s angle simply by leaning back, rather than fussing with a separate lever.
+Its Freedom office chair uses what’s called a “self-adjusting recline,” allowing you to change the chair’s angle simply by leaning back rather than by fussing with a separate lever.

 Best ergonomic office chair for shorter people

-If you prefer a chair without a headrest, or want a less-expensive option from Humanscale, the Freedom Desk Chair has many of the same features and ergonomic benefits as the Freedom Office Chair above (including a “self-locking recline mechanism” that allows you to can lean back without tipping over).
-Perna especially likes it for shorter people, because it has an adjustable seat depth, so you can make sure your feet are flat on the floor.
+If you prefer a chair without a headrest, or want a less expensive option from Humanscale, the Freedom desk chair has many of the same features and ergonomic benefits as the Freedom office chair above (including a “self-locking recline mechanism” that allows you to lean back without tipping over).
+Perna especially likes it for shorter people because it has an adjustable seat depth, so you can make sure your feet are flat on the floor.

 Best ergonomic office chair for stretching in place

-Bautch says that if you’re sitting in your chair, slightly hunched over toward your screen, it can be helpful to lean away from your computer and pull your shoulders back like you’re going to put a pencil between them.
-An office chair with a wider range of motion, like this one from TechniMobili that Jaffe recommends, allows you to lean back whenever you feel like you need to do one of those stretches.
-(It also has a built-in tilt and lock mechanism to make sure you don’t tip over.)
-Jaffe also notes that this chair offers seat-height adjustment, lumbar support, and an adjustable armrest and headrest.
-And in addition to stretching in your chair, she recommends “getting up every hour and walking and moving a little,” or getting on the floor and doing some gentle yoga poses like cat-cow or child’s pose.
+Bautch says that if you’re sitting in your chair slightly hunched over toward your screen, it can be helpful to lean away from your computer and pull your shoulders back like you’re going to put a pencil between them.
+An office chair with a wider range of motion, like this one from Amazon that Bhoola recommends, allows you to lean back whenever you feel like you need to do one of those stretches.
+This chair also offers seat-height adjustment, lumbar support, and an adjustable armrest and headrest.
+And in addition to stretching in your chair, Jaffe recommends “getting up every hour and walking and moving a little,” or getting on the floor and doing some gentle yoga poses like cat-cow or child’s pose.